+MEMORANDUM TO THE HOLLYWOOD CITY COMMISSION

+FROM: EMERALD HILLS SAFETY ENHANCEMENT DISTRICT BOARD

 Accomplishments of the Board for 2020

-We were successful in extending the ordinance establishing the Emerald Hill Safety Enhancement District until 2027.
+We were successful in extending the ordinance establishing the Emerald Hills Safety Enhancement District until 2027.
 The City Commission approved the extension of the sunset provision unanimously.

-We extended the hours of the police patrol to include certain holidays and weekends providing greater coverage for the community.

-We recruited two new board members – Adam Greenbaum and David Rubin.

-The police patrols have proven effective in creating a safer community

 The Board was commended by the City Commission for exhibiting its civic responsibility, operational efficiency, and the lack of any significant negative feedback.

+We extended the hours of the police patrol during the holiday period providing greater coverage for the community.

+We successfully transitioned Board leadership positions and recruited two new board members – Adam Greenbaum and David Rubin.

+The police patrols have proven effective in creating a safer community.

-We upgraded and redesigned the website to improve the user experience
+We upgraded and redesigned the website to improve the user experience.

-We have balanced our budget and provided all requested information in order for the city to complete its audit
+We have balanced our budget and provided all requested information in order for the city to complete its audit.

-Mailers were sent to every household in the community to apprise them of the redesigned website and provide updated status
+Mailers were sent to every household in the community to apprise them of the redesigned website and provide updated status.

 The Boards mission or purpose

-To supplement the services of the Hollywood Police Dept and provide enhanced safety of our community including police patrols
+To supplement the services of the Hollywood Police Dept by providing enhanced safety of our community including police patrols

 Goals and objectives for 2021